alexhollender/alexhollender.info/xToDo.md

 [x] add previous image button on <Gallery>
 [] Metadata
 [] fix hover interaction on nav items
-[] DIP blog post
+[] fix situation where you can't scroll the homepage if you're hovering over the gallery [] DIP blog post
 [] Try blob media storage in Vercel